 It would be unheard of for a hotel to turn someone away for bringing their kids.
 But if your “child” has four legs and a waggly tail, you’ve probably grown accustomed to the whole no-room-in-the-inn bit.
 Fortunately, Chattanooga seems to be going to the dogs (or cats as it were) with a number of attractions, hotels, and restaurants adopting pet-friendly policies.
 Most hotels require a cleaning fee, but that’s a small price to pay for allowing the whole family to hit the road.

 If your dog is as vital to your travel plans as your GPS and suitcase, sniff out a highlight of pet-friendly hotels and restaurants below.
-Just select “Pet-Friendly” under from the Amenities pulldown menu.
-The CVB also offers a complete list of hotels on their website.
+Check out a complete list of hotels by selecting “Pet-Friendly” using the pulldown menu for Amenities.

 For more than a century the The Read House has been welcoming road-weary travelers.
 Beginning as the Crutchfield House in 1847, the historic hotel has endured many iterations thanks to fire, but its present 10-story brick and terra cotta structure was built in 1926.
 And while such dignified guests as Winston Churchill and Tallulah Bankhead have walked its halls, nowadays you’ll see another type of visitor padding across the lobby thanks to a dog-friendly policy.
 (Sadly for feline families, it’s dogs only).

 The entire 3rd floor is dedicated to canine customers, and a non-refundable $50 fee ensures that every room is thoroughly scrubbed and vacuumed after each guest.
-While dogs must stay out of the dining areas, they’re welcome to lounge under the umbrellas of Starbucks’ sidewalk seating, located in the bottom of the hotel.
-Of course, it you’d like to doggie paddle in the hotel’s indoor heated pool, you’ll need to leave Fido in the room.
+If heading downstairs for dinner at Bridgeman's Chophouse or you’d like to doggie paddle in the hotel’s indoor heated pool, you’ll need to leave Fido in the room.
 As you can see by the photo, I don’t think he’ll mind.

 While health codes ban animals inside the dining room, many patios are fair game for dining with your dog (on a leash of course).
 See below for a few pet-friendly places.